gmc1-coder/gmc1-coder.github.io/_posts/2020-02-28-sample-markdown.md

 ---
 ### My first post!

 My name is **Gabriela Maria Cordón** (she/her).
 You can call me Gaby.
 I am a senior at Williams College.
 I am studying Art History and Studio Art with a concentration in Science and Technology Studies.
+Also, I intern at Williams College Museum of Art in the communications department.
+You can find their website, as well as Williams main website, under the resources tab!

 I started taking sewing classes when I was nine years old.
 I learned how to make quilted pillows to princess lined dresses to tailored pants.
 I stopped taking classes at the end of my sixth year when I was fifteen.
 And i miss it dearly.